 In reality, I'm little more than a foul-mouthed crime reporter, but I can make it sound pretty fancy when I try hard enough.
 To wit: I'm an award-winning journalist, a New York Times bestselling author, and the host of three true-crime podcasts: Crimes of the Centuries, Accused and Aftermath.
 The latter projects were made possible by my job as an investigative reporter with The Cincinnati Enquirer -- for which I and my colleagues won the 2018 Pulitzer Prize for a local reporting project looking at the effects of heroin on our region.

 I'm also a photographer, videographer and occasional public speaker.
 And I've been known to teach journalism across multiple platforms to students at the University of Cincinnati.

 My book The Kennedy Wives: Triumph and Tragedy in America's Most Public Family, co-written with my longtime friend David Batcher, appeared on both the New York Times and Wall Street Journal bestsellers' lists.
 I've also written or co-authored five true-crime books, including See How Much You Love Me and Unsolved Murders: True Crime Cases Uncovered.
 After six nonfiction works, my first fiction is (slowly) under way.
 I might even finish it someday.
 Maybe.

 Accused, my first podcast through Cincinnati.com and the USA Today network, hit No. 1 on iTunes charts and has reached millions of listeners worldwide.
-My second podcast, Aftermath, delved into the effects of gun violence by exploring what happens to victims in, well, the aftermath.
+My second podcast, Aftermath, delved into the effects of gun violence by exploring what happens to victims who survive their injuries.
 The goal of both podcasts is to dig deeper and share the stories often overlooked by quick-hit headlines in this 24-hour news cycle culture.